Dynamical Spin-Orbit-Based Spin Transistor: Transport formalism: linear response and Floquet theory

 \subsubsection{Basic expressions for charge and spin conductance}

 We consider a mesoscopic sample attached to leads labeled by $i,j$.
 The leads are in contact with different metallic reservoirs used to apply spin voltages.
-The linear response Landauer-B\"{u}ttiker formula for the $a$-polarized spin current flowing into/out of contact $i$ is generalized as follows \cite{Adagideli_2009, Nikolic}
+The linear response Landauer-B\"{u}ttiker formula for the $a$-polarized spin current~\footnote{ Here we use the convention in which the physical dimension of the spin currents is the same as that of the charge currents, namely charge per unit time.
+The alternative, i.e.~angular momentum per unit time, can be obtained by multiplying with the factor $\hbar/2e$.} flowing into/out of contact $i$ is generalized as follows \cite{Adagideli_2009, Nikolic}

-where $N_i$ is the number of channels in lead $i$.
+where $2N_i$ is the number of channels including spin in lead $i$.
 We use Latin letters (a=x,y,z) to denote the spin components of the current, while Greek letters commonly describe both electric (0) and spin components (a).
 Physically, the spin voltage $V^b_j = \mu^{b}_{j}/e$ represents an imbalance of spins polarized along a $b$-axis in reservoir $j$, with spin accumulation $\mu^b_j =\mu^{(\uparrow)}_j - \mu^{(\downarrow)}_j $.
 The conductance is a ($4 \times 4$)-matrix in the combined spin-charge space:

 where the superscript ``0'' indicates the charge component.
 Here $G \equiv G^{00}, G^{0b}, G^{b0}$ and $G^{ab}$ are, respectively, the charge, charge-spin, spin-charge and spin-spin conductances.
 They are defined as